sodabubblewine/sodabubblewine.github.io/README.md

 - FORTH
 - "A first-order axiomatization of the theory of finite trees" by Backofen, Rogers, and Vijay-Shanker 1995
     - [2025 0718 1745](#2025-0718-1745)

+## 2025 0805 1421

+1. I finally succeeded in assembling the meat of predicate functor logic independent of truth functional and quantificational logic.

+2. Once upon a time, a woman taught a man to speak: she held up an apple, said 'red', he held it up, said 'red', she smiled, he held up another, said 'red', she frowned, held it up, said 'green', etc.

+3. Predicates do or don't denote (are true or false of) where they occur, constructions connect them, and lexicons list atomic ones.

+4. Grammars generate categories from recurrent constructions on lexicons.

+5. Logic uncovers validities whose supplemented lexical substitutions (SLS) denote everywhere (Quine).

+6. Constructions inheret where they denote from their components (Tarski): recombically, i.e.
+    1. components of drops denote teh left of the left of with teh right of where and only where (waow) their compound does,
+    2. components of pushes denote the left of with the left of the right of with the right of the right of waow the compound does,
+    3. components of hems denote the left of with the right of the left of with the right of waow the compound does;

+    or alethically, i.e.
+    4. each component of existential joint denials doesn't denote the left of with some same item with teh right of waow the compound does.

+7. This will now be added to a hint.

+8. I'm editing the hint "how to make it logical"
+    > HOW TO MAKE IT LOGICAL
+    > 1. List the nouns, adjectives, and verbs used to talk about it.
+    > 2. Define as many from as few as you can.
+    > 3. List true sentences made from those few.
+    > 4. Conclude as many from as few as you can.
+    > 5. Go to 1.

+9. It now reads
+    > HOW TO MAKE IT LOGICAL
+    >
+    > 1. List the words used to talk about it.
+    > 2. Define as many from as few as you can.
+    > 3. List true sentences made from those few.
+    > 4. Conclude as many from as few as you can.
+    > 5. Go to 1.

+10. I have added this hint
+    > HOW LOGIC WORKS
+    >
+    > 1. Predicates do or don't denote (are true or false of) where they occur, constructions connect them, and lexicons list atomic ones.
+    > 2. Grammars generate categories from recurrent constructions on lexicons.
+    > 3. Logic uncovers validities whose supplemented lexical substitutions (SLS) denote everywhere (Quine).
+    > 4. Constructions inheret where they denote from their components (Tarski):
+    > 5. recombically, i.e. components of
+    >    - drops denote teh left of the left of with teh right of where and only where (waow) their compound does,
+    >    - pushes denote the left of with the left of the right of with the right of the right of waow the compound does,
+    >    - hems denote the left of with the right of the left of with the right of waow the compound does;
+    > 6. or alethically, i.e.
+    >    - each component of existential joint denials doesn't denote the left of with some same item with the right of waow the compound does.

 ## 2025 0804 1726